bazile-clyde/specifications/source/auth/auth.rst

 All messages between MongoDB clients and servers are sent as BSON V1.1 Objects in the payload field of saslStart and saslContinue.
-All fields in these messages have a "short name" which is used in the serialized BSON representation and a human readable "friendly name" which is used in this specification.
+All fields in these messages have a "short name" which is used in the serialized BSON representation and a human-readable "friendly name" which is used in this specification.
 They are as follows:

 ==== ==================== ================= ==============================================================================================================================================
 Name Friendly Name        Type              Description